 But wine storage temperature is simpler, thankfully.
 And it gets even easier with refrigerated wine storage cabinets and other wine storage furniture.

 In this post, we’ll cover why wine storage temperatures differ from wine serving temperatures and what the ideal storing and serving temperatures are for the primary types of wine.
+You don't have to worry about cooking wine, any shelf will do.

 Wine Storage Temperature